SepehrDV2/ExtMem/README.md

 # ExtMem

 ExtMem is a framework for user level memory management.
 ExtMem is implemented as a user-space library that attaches to applications.
 The current version supports memory paging (swap) and eviction and prefetching policies based on page table access bits.
 See the publication for details.

-This repo contains our artifact for the ATC'24 paper.
+This repository contains our artifact for the ATC'24 paper.
 Follow the instructions in this doc to reproduce the paper results.

 ### Publications
 Jalalian, S., Patel, S., Rezaei Hajidehi, M., Seltzer, M., & Fedorova, A. (2024).
 ExtMem: Enabling Application-Aware virtual memory management.
 In  _Usenix Annual Technical Conference_ 2024.